 Some major institutions in Brno have been named after Janáček, such as Janáčkova akademie múzických umění (the Janáček Academy of Music and Performing Arts) and Janáčkovo divadlo (the Janáček Theatre).
 Far beyond Brno, there is even a crater on Mercury named after this famous composer.

 The Tourist Information Centre of Brno has been working on a project named ‘Janáčkovo Brno’ (Janáček’s Brno), which will include activities to bring life to public spaces in the city and to raise broader awareness of Janáček as a globally renowned composer.
-Also under preparation is an installation of information panels indicating the buildings and locations connected to the life and work of Leoš Janáček in Brno.
+Also you can find information panels indicating the buildings and locations connected to the life and work of Leoš Janáček in Brno.
 You can also set out with In the Footsteps of Leoš Janáček in printed form, you can find more information and illustrated material on the trail here.
 Visit www.leosjanacek.eu to find out more about the life and work of Leoš Janáček.
 Watch the animated video and play an online musical memory game.

 Parts of tour

 Abbey of St Thomas and Mendel Square (Augustiniánské opatství a Mendlovo náměstí) and Leoš Janáček